Can I Take Toothpaste on a Plane?

 The TSA has specific regulations for toiletries, including liquids, gels, and aerosols, that passengers can carry on a plane.

-These items must comply with the 3-1-1 rule, which means they must be in containers of 3.4 ounces (100 milliliters) or less and placed in a clear, plastic, quart-size bag.
+These items must comply with the 3-1-1 rule, which means they must be in containers of less than or equal to 3.4oz/100 ml allowed and placed in a clear, plastic, quart-size bag.

 Some exceptions to the 3-1-1 rule include medication, baby formula, and breast milk, which are allowed in larger quantities if they are necessary for the journey.
 Gel or liquid-filled teethers and canned or jarred baby food are also allowed in carry-on luggage.